TheGaBr0/PlayTimeManager/README.md

 PlaceHoldersApi (PAPI) is supported, allowing you to create leaderboards or let players view their own playtime through the use of placeholders.

 While the plugin primarily supports English, player-facing messages can be customized in the config.yml.
-It also features an automatic configuration update system using a config-version field, ensuring that your config.yml stays current with the latest settings while preserving your customizations.
+It also includes an **automatic configuration update system** that utilizes a config-version field, ensuring your config.yml file stays up to date with the latest settings while preserving your customizations.
+Additionally, the plugin seamlessly manages database and file updates, with a **backup automatically created** before any updates to the database.
+This ensures that your data remains secure while benefiting from the latest features and improvements.

 Both Paper and Spigot are supported.